IPOR-Labs/ipor-protocol/README.md

     cd ipor-protocol
     cp .env-local.j2 .env
     ```
     WARNING!
-You need to setup `GLOBAL_AWS_PROFILE` env variable with the name of Your local AWS profile.
+Optional: You can setup `GLOBAL_AWS_PROFILE` env variable with the name of Your local AWS profile.
+Its only needed when publishing migration results to S3.
-3. In directory `ipor-protocol/containers/cockpit` configure `.env` file based on `.env-local.j2`
-    ```
-    cd ipor-protocol/containers/cockpit
-    cp .env-local.j2 .env
-    ```
+3. Run local `Ethereum` node.
+The assumption is that `Ethereum` node is a local instance of `anvil` from `Foundry` and will be available at `http://localhost:8545` with `chainId = 31337`
-4. Execute script `./run.sh` with specific commands in order like below:
+4. Execute script `./run.sh` with specific command, like below:
+    - `mc` - migrate Smart Contracts to blockchain from the first migration
-    - `m` - migrate Smart Contracts to blockchain
+    - `m` - migrate Smart Contracts to blockchain from the last migration
-5. Application will be available at `http://localhost:4000`
-6. Local blockchain will be available at `http://localhost:8545` `chainId = 31337`
-7. Local blockchain explorer will be available at `http://localhost:9055`
-8. Before you can open the address `http://localhost:4000` connect to local blockchain using Metamask
-    - In Metamask choose `Custom RPC`
-    - Enter network name `localhost`
-    - Enter New RPC URL: `http://localhost:8545`
-    - Enter Chain ID: `31337`
-    - Click `Save`

 ### How to execute migrations locally?